wharfkit/website/src/lib/docs/AccountKit/BuyRamMethod.md

 # BuyRam

 The `buyRam` method allows accounts to purchase RAM using a specific amount of tokens.
-It returns an [Action](/docs/antelope/action) object detailing the RAM purchase request.
+It returns an [Action](/docs/antelope/action) instance detailing the RAM purchase request.

 ## Usage

-The `buyRam` method is available on any [account](/docs/account-kit/account) instance.
-Here is a basic example detailing how to purchase RAM using a specific amount of token:
+The `buyRam` method is available on any [Account](/docs/account-kit/account) instance.
+Here is a basic example detailing how to purchase RAM using a specific amount of tokens:

 ```typescript
 const action = testAccount.buyRam('1.0000 EOS');
 ```

-Alternatively, an antelope [Asset](/docs/antelope/asset) instance can also be passed:
+Alternatively, an antelope [Asset](/docs/antelope/asset) instance can be passed:

 ```typescript
 const action = testAccount.buyRam(Asset.from(1.0000, '4,EOS'));